"Thursday, 9th September 1841. At Pensnett, Divine presence overshadowed us. Many were moved, and several saved."

 "Wednesday, September 29th.
 At two o'clock this morning, I was roused from sleep by dreadful cries.
 I dressed hastily, went into the street, and found men stripped and fighting.
 The landlord of a miserable beer-house, having taken the last halfpenny, had then refused more drink; hence the quarrel with his drunken customers.
 I threw myself between them; and, with words of godly exhortation, soon broke up the riotous assembly.
 No harm befell me, beyond what soap and water would amend; my hands got reddened, but it was with blood from their wounds, not mine.
 In the evening I preached at Dudley Wood.
 We retired into the vestry for prayer.
 Seven mourners were made to rejoice in Christ.

-Mr. Collins writes: "The mental type of the inhabitants, and all their surroundings, are new to me.
+Mr Collins writes: "The mental type of the inhabitants, and all their surroundings, are new to me.
 Special grace and special application alone can enable me to warn, feed, and guide this people aright."
-So gloriously, now-about, did the Lord pour out His Spirit that, for a season, even every week-night service has its record of conversions.
+So gloriously did the Lord pour out His Spirit that, for a season, even every week-night service has its record of conversions.

 Sunday, October 3rd, was a day of grace in Dudley.
 A crowd heard the Word.
 The number of those who wished to remain to pray was such as quite to fill the body of the chapel.
 A vestry was appropriated to the use of mourners seeking counsel; it was thronged.
 The names and addresses of not less than two and twenty were taken who that night were made happy in God.